googleapis/release-please-action/README.md

 | `repo-url` | configure github repository URL.
 Default `process.env.GITHUB_REPOSITORY` |
 | `github-graphql-url` | configure github GraphQL URL.
 Default `https://api.github.com` |

+#### Configeration definitions
+##### `Command` definition
+> Some additional info regardng the `command` property.
+- `github-release` command creates github release notes (as mentioned [here](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)), that incluids the tag versons and the commits for those tags as release notes.
+- `release-pr` uses conventional commits to create a git tag, and opens a [pull request](#how-release-please-works).
+Once the pull request is merged, this property will push the tags to the repo.

+#### Output properties
+> Properties that are available after the action executed.

 | output | description |
 |:---:|---|
 | `release_created` | `true` if the release was created, `false` otherwise |